Write for us.

 Thanks for your interest in Culturally Modified.
-We are a quarterly publication sharing stories and inspiration about the management of our cultural resources, those both physical and intangible.
+We are a quarterly online publication sharing stories and inspiration about the management of our cultural resources, both physical and intangible.
 Our writers are people-loving, culture-obsessed, enthusiasm-wielding life-embracers of all stripes.
 Our readers live within British Columbia, Canada and far beyond; they are looking to absorb more of the world around them through research, stories, news and mixed media.

 Everything we cover falls under three categories—research, stories and experience—and revolves around culture, cultural resource management, or how cultures intertwine in our modern world.
 Our articles range from a few hundred to about 1,000 words, depending on topic and content.
 (If you submit a piece that provides an overview of a larger research document, we’d be happy to share a link to the original.)